core-wg/corrclar/draft-ietf-core-corr-clar.md

 The RECOMMENDED way to do that is using CoAP's mechanism of sending a 4.01 (Unauthorized) response with an Echo option (where a subsequent request with the same Echo value proves to the server that the destination was reachable);
 clients SHOULD act to the Echo option as specified in {{?RFC9175}}.
-Tools specific to a security protocol, such as RRC ({{?I-D.ietf-tls-dtls-rrc}}) in case of DTLS, may be used.
+Tools specific to a security protocol, such as RRC {{I-D.ietf-tls-dtls-rrc}} in case of DTLS, may be used.
 However, their use may depend on successful negotiation.

 ### Amplification mitigation and return routability